Yuvrajsinghspd09/Facial-Emotion-Analyzer/README.md

-Requirements:
+**Requirements**:

-TensorFlow
+-TensorFlow

-Numpy
+-Numpy

-Matplotlib
+-Matplotlib

-You can install the required libraries using :
+**You can install the required libraries using**:

 pip install tensorflow numpy matplotlib

-Usage:
+**Usage**
 Prepare Your Environment:

-Ensure you have the necessary libraries installed.
+-Ensure you have the necessary libraries installed.

-Download the dataset and adjust the train_dir and validation_dir paths if necessary.
+-Download the dataset and adjust the train_dir and validation_dir paths if necessary.

-Run the Code:
+**Run the Code**:

-Execute the script to train the model and generate the plots.
+-Execute the script to train the model and generate the plots.

-The trained model will be saved as facial_emotion_model.h5.
+-The trained model will be saved as facial_emotion_model.h5.

-Analyze Results:
+**Analyze Results**:

-Review the training and validation accuracy and loss plots to assess model performance.
+-Review the training and validation accuracy and loss plots to assess model performance.

-Acknowledgements
+**Acknowledgements**:

-The dataset used in this project is provided by Kaggle.
+-The dataset used in this project is provided by Kaggle.